w3c/wai-interactive-lists/README.md

 - `bundle exec jekyll build --config '_config.yml,_config_staging.yml'` - run Jekyll SSG to build the site
 - `netlify build` command runs both of the above for convenience
 - `netlify dev` runs a dev webserver server and open the website in a browser - no file watch, HMR etc so type ^C and re run to re build

+#### Problems with Jekyll serve and Livereload

+Rather than using the Netlify server Jekyll has it's own dev server which supports `-livereload` for automatic browser refresh of chode changes.
+However this [id not work](https://github.com/w3c/wai-coga/issues/1) on Windows due to problems with the EventMachine gem.
+It might now be fixed so we can try the following:

+- Ensure the gemfile has gem `'wdm', '>= 0.1.0' if Gem.win_platform?` to stop file system polling
+- run the server with `bundle exec jekyll serve --livereload`